Guardians vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .294 with three doubles, two walks and an RBI.
+- Freeman has picked up at least one hit in three games in a row.
+In his last five games he is hitting .188 with a double, two walks and an RBI.

 Freeman Recent Games